Software Assurance, Formal Methods, Static Analysis Analyst

 Note: This job summary and listing of duties is for the purpose of describing the position and its essential functions at time of hire and may change over time.

-BS, MS, or PhD in Computer Science, Computer Engineering, Electrical Engineering, or related field with at 5 years of experience with static analysis, formal methods, or related areas.
+PhD in Computer Science, Computer Engineering, Electrical Engineering, or related field with at 5+ years of experience with static analysis, formal methods, or related areas.
 Candidate should be experienced with static analysis and/or formal methods tools and techniques, such as model checking, theorem proving, programming language analysis and design, type theory, static source code analysis, and formal logic.
 Must be able to understand code in a

 variety of programming languages, and be able to develop software to demonstrate new analysis capabilities.

-MS, or PhD in Computer Science, Computer Engineering, Electrical Engineering, or related field with at 7 years of experience with static analysis, formal methods, or related areas.
+PhD in Computer Science, Computer Engineering, Electrical Engineering, or related field with at 7+ years of experience with static analysis, formal methods, or related areas.
 In addition to experience with the above, familiarity with operational semantics, abstract interpretation, symbolic execution, type inference.

 Special Working Conditions: Local limited travel may be required.